patrickhoefler/dockerfilegraph/README.md

 - All _build stages_
 - The _default build target_ highlighted in grey
-- _External base images_ with dashed borders
+- _External images_ with dashed borders

 The edges of the graph represent: